-This Basic Rider Course is for anyone seeking a motorcycle license, this course meets the requirement of the state Motorcycle Rider Safety Course.
+This Basic Rider Course (2-wheel ONLY) is for anyone seeking a motorcycle license, this course meets the requirement of the state Motorcycle Rider Safety Course.
 The lecture portion of the course will be ONLINE, and it is recommended that this taken within 30 days prior to your first range.
 (Unless otherwise directed by a CCRI administrator).
 The Range portion of the course will be IN-PERSON.

 It is illegal in Rhode Island to ride a motorcycle without a motorcycle license or permit: DO NOT ride your motorcycle to classes or ranges.
 CCRI provides all training motorcycles.
 Riding gear, i.e., helmets, boots, etc., are not provided and is the responsibility of the student.